 The NYSE also allows for a 30-minute pre-opening season beginning at 3:30 am ET in which limit orders can be entered and queued ahead of the pre-market session.

-What is Post-market Trading?
+What Is Post-Market Trading?

 Post-market trading, also referred to as extended trading, runs from 4:00 pm ET to 8:00 pm ET on both exchanges.
-If an investor is completing after-hours trading with an online brokerage, the brokerage may set their own hours for when trading can occur, within the time frames the NYSE and the Nasdaq follow.
+If an investor is completing after-hours trading with an online brokerage, the brokerage may set its own hours for when trading can occur, within the time frames the NYSE and the Nasdaq follow.

 How After-Hours Trading Works